Judge halts release of controversial Mueller memo

 “While there may be some additional public benefit in revealing the contents of Section II, the Court will not deny the Department the opportunity to challenge its ruling in order to advance that interest at this time,” the ruling states.

-The decision stems from a lawsuit filed in the U.S. District Court in Washington, D.C. by Citizens for Responsibility and Ethics, a government watchdog that wants the full memo released.
+The decision stems from a lawsuit filed in the U.S. District Court in Washington, D.C. by Citizens for Responsibility and Ethics in Washington, a government watchdog that wants the full memo released.

 The memo was written by the Office of Legal Counsel in 2019 after then-special counsel Robert Mueller released his report into whether Mr. Trump obstructed justice in the investigation of Russian interference in the 2016 presidential election.